gongyiling/FHashTable/README.md

 1. When initializing, all nodes in the array are formed into a binary tree in the order of subscripting.
 2. When inserting element, let the binary tree assign us an node closest to the bucket and insert it.
 ## Performance
 the benchmark environment: VS2019 + WIN10 + Intel Core i7 7700.
+The size of test key is 8 bytes, value is 16 bytes.
 TMap comes from UE4.24, TSherwoodHashTable is implemented based on https://github.com/skarupke/flat_hash_map/blob/master/flat_hash_map.hpp.
 TSherwoodMap data is incomplete, this is because when N exceeds 500K, TSherwoodMap memory explodes.

 ### FindSuccess
 one hash table, find per element once.